Prohibition in the United States: Origins

 Consumption of alcoholic beverages has been a contentious topic in America since the colonial period.
-On March 26, 1636 the legislature of New Somersetshire met at what is now Saco, Maine and adopted a law limiting the sale of "strong liquor or wyne," although carving out exceptions for "lodger[s]" and allowing serving to "laborers on working days for one hower at dinner."
-In May 1657, the General Court of Massachusetts made the sale of strong liquor "whether known by the name of rum, whisky, wine, brandy, etc." to the Native Americans illegal.
+On March 26, 1636, the legislature of New Somersetshire met at what is now Saco, Maine, and adopted a law limiting the sale of "strong liquor or wyne", although carving out exceptions for "lodger[s]" and allowing serving to "laborers on working days for one hower at dinner."
+In May 1657, the General Court of Massachusetts made the sale of strong liquor "whether knowne by the name of rum, strong waters, wine, strong beere, brandie, syder, or peurry, or any other strong liquors" to the Native Americans illegal.

 In general, informal social controls in the home and community helped maintain the expectation that the abuse of alcohol was unacceptable: "Drunkenness was condemned and punished, but only as an abuse of a God-given gift.
 Drink itself was not looked upon as culpable, any more than food deserved blame for the sin of gluttony.
 Excess was a personal indiscretion."
 When informal controls failed, there were legal options.

 Shortly after the United States obtained independence, the Whiskey Rebellion took place in western Pennsylvania in protest of government-imposed taxes on whiskey.
 Although the taxes were primarily levied to help pay down the newly formed national debt, it also received support from some social reformers, who hoped a "sin tax" would raise public awareness about the harmful effects of alcohol.
 The whiskey tax was repealed after Thomas Jefferson's Democratic-Republican Party, which opposed the Federalist Party of Alexander Hamilton, came to power in 1800.

 Benjamin Rush, one of the foremost physicians of the late 18th century, believed in moderation rather than prohibition.
 In his treatise, "The Inquiry into the Effects of Ardent Spirits upon the Human Body and Mind" (1784), Rush argued that the excessive use of alcohol was injurious to physical and psychological health, labeling drunkenness as a disease.
 Apparently influenced by Rush's widely discussed belief, about 200 farmers in a Connecticut community formed a temperance association in 1789.
 Similar associations were formed in Virginia in 1800 and New York in 1808.

 Within a decade, other temperance groups had formed in eight states, some of them being statewide organizations.
 The words of Rush and other early temperance reformers served to dichotomize the use of alcohol for men and women.
 While men enjoyed drinking and often considered it vital to their health, women who began to embrace the ideology of "true motherhood" refrained from the consumption of alcohol.
 Middle-class women, who were considered the moral authorities of their households, consequently rejected the drinking of alcohol, which they believed to be a threat to the home.
 In 1830, on average, Americans consumed 1.7 bottles of hard liquor per week, three times the amount consumed in 2010.